The Best Savings Accounts in Hawaii for 2023

 Banks

 Many national banks don’t have much of a presence in Hawaii.
 Instead, First Hawaiian Bank, Bank of Hawaii, and American Savings Bank are the major players here.
-However, they may not offer the same APYs found at their online counterparts.
+However, they may not offer the same APYs found in their online counterparts.

-Credit unions
+Credit Unions

 The interest rates offered at some credit unions can rival those of online banks.
 As member-owned institutions, credit unions also typically have lower fees than banks.
 The drawback is that you have to belong to a membership group to join, and small credit unions may have a limited number of branches and no online banking.